-Consumers Energy works closely with a variety of organizations throughout Michigan to achieve a common goal; to protect the state’s water, air, wetlands, and wildlife.
-In 2013, Consumers Energy contributed over $274,000 through donations, grants, and memberships to support environmental stewardship efforts.
+Consumers Energy works closely with a variety of organizations throughout Michigan to achieve a common goal of protecting the state’s water, air, wetlands, and wildlife.
+In 2013 and 2014, Consumers Energy contributed over $430,000 through donations, grants, and memberships to support environmental stewardship efforts.
 This section features the efforts of several organizations that Consumers Energy is proud to support in working toward a shared objective of leaving Michigan a better place than we found it!

 The Nature Conservancy (TNC) Michigan Chapter